Department of Engineering

 For graduation, majors of electrical engineering with a concentration in computer engineering must maintain an overall grade point average of 2.0 and a cumulative grade point average of 2.0 in engineering and computer science courses.

-Preparation for the Bachelor of Science in Electrical Engineering degree program should include a high school degree with 4 units of English, 2 units of social science, 1 unit of chemistry with lab, 1 unit of physics with lab, and 4 units of mathematics including algebra II and trigonometry.
-Incoming students who do not satisfy the admission requirements may enroll in remedial courses provided by the University.
+Preparation for the B.S. in Electrical Engineering degree program should include a high school transcript with 4 units of English, 2 units of social science, 1 unit of chemistry with lab, 1 unit of physics with lab, and 4 units of mathematics including algebra II and trigonometry.
+Incoming students who do not satisfy the admission requirements may enroll in preparatory courses provided by the University.
 Transfer students require a transfer GPA of 2.25.

 The recommended course sequence in tabular and in graphical form can be viewed at www.usm.maine.edu/engineering/engineering-curricula.